matthewwall/weewx-mate/readme.txt

-weewx-vedirect
+weewx-mate

-This is a driver for weewx that collects data from Victron devices such as the MPPT using the VEDirect interface.
+This is a driver for weewx that collects data from MATE3 solar controllers.

 Installation